r-dug/notes_GPT/README.md

 ## Using This Tool

 This tool is simple to use from the command line.
-One can simply use the commandline to execute the main script (gpt_notes.py) and enter any pertinent details as arguments.
+After cloningthis repo, one can simply use the commandline to execute the main script (gpt_notes.py) and enter any pertinent details as arguments.

   > Usage: python3 gpt_notes.py <path_transcript_to_send_to_ChatGPT> <path_system_prompt>

-## Example:

 ## Improvements: